python/mypy/docs/source/error_codes.rst

 You can use a special comment ``# type: ignore[code, ...]`` to only ignore errors with a specific error code (or codes) on a particular line.
 This can be used even if you have not configured mypy to show error codes.
-Alternatively use :option:`--ignore-error-codes` for more coarse-grained (per file or per directory) control.
+Also you can use :option:`--ignore-error-codes <mypy --ignore-error-codes>` for more coarse-grained (per file or per directory) silencing of errors.

 .. note::